sansculotte/TOI/README.md

 ## Types

-- tiny-string: prefixed with size [uint8] followed by [UTF-8 string-data]
+- string-tiny: prefixed with size [uint8] followed by [UTF-8 string-data]
-- short-string: prefixed with size [uint16] followed by [UTF-8 string-data]
+- string-short: prefixed with size [uint16] followed by [UTF-8 string-data]
-- long-string: prefixed with size [uint32] followed by [UTF-8 string-data]
+- string: prefixed with size [uint32] followed by [UTF-8 string-data]

 ## Package